Iain Fletcher

 Iain Fletcher (born 23 August 1966) is a British actor, known for his role as DC Rod Skase in the ITV drama series The Bill.
 He portrayed the character for six years from 1994.

 Other television credits include Band of Brothers, Murphy's Law, Family Affairs, Holby City, Waterloo Road, Casualty, Doctors as Gary Lucas and EastEnders as Councillor Barker.

-Stage credits include Sam Carmichael in the musical Mamma Mia! in the West End and Bill Sikes in Cameron Mackintosh's Production of Oliver!.
+Stage credits include Sam Carmichael in the musical Mamma Mia! in the West End, and Bill Sikes in Cameron Mackintosh's production of Oliver!.
+He also played the King in The Three Musketeers at Rose Theatre Kingston.
+In 2021, he was in Hugh Salmon's Into Battle play at Greenwich Theatre.